deterralba/HTTP-log/documentation/choices.rst

 Displayer and UI/UX
 ^^^^^^^^^^^^^^^^^^^

-The actual UX is quite simple : a command line to start, a keyboard interruption to end it, a few log files written and that's it.
+The actual UX is quite simple: a command line to start, a keyboard interruption to end it, a few log files written and that's it.

 ``Curses`` could be used to create a real interface (and break the windows compatibility...).
 The thread could be forked and it could become a background daemon (like httpd).